deancollins84/cushon/README.md

     Then I should get a status code of 422
      And I should see why my request failed

-  Scenario Customer attempts to deposit money into ISA account for a single fund however allowance is already 75% full.
+  Scenario Customer attempts to invest money into an Investment ISA account for a single fund however allowance is already 75% full.
-    Given I am a depositing money into my ISA account And I have already deposited £15,000.00 before now When I request POST "/customer/{customerId}/account/{accountId}/deposit"
+    Given I am a investing money into my Investment ISA account And I have already invested £15,000.00 before now When I request POST "/customer/{customerId}/account/{accountId}/invest"
       And I set JSON payload to
       """
       {